Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Introduction

-To address the aforementioned issues, in this paper, we propose a new knowledge subgraph partition algorithm based on single source shortest path, which can partition a large-scale question-specific KSG to several sub-KSGs.
-Furthermore, we propose a novel graph-augmented learning to rank model (G-G-E) to select top-ranked sub-KSGs, which combines a novel subgraph matching networks based on Gated Graph Sequence Neural Networks (GGNNs) \cite{li2015gated} to capture global interactions between question and subgraphs, and an enhanced Bilateral Multi-Perspective Matching (BiMPM) model \cite{wang2017bilateral} to capture local interactions within parts of question and subgraphs.
-Finally, we apply one of the state-of-the-art (SOTA) KGQA answer selection model to the original complete KSG and the combined top-ranked sub-KSGs separately, and further demonstrate that reducing the size of the answer candidate subgraphs clearly helps to select correct answer effectively and efficiently.
+However, these sequential based models often ignore the important structure information within the question and the sub-KSG.
+Therefore, we propose a novel graph-augmented learning to rank model (G-G-E) to select top-ranked sub-KSGs, which combines a novel subgraph matching networks based on Graph Neural Networks to capture global interactions between question and subgraphs, and an enhanced Bilateral Multi-Perspective Matching (BiMPM) model \cite{wang2017bilateral} to capture local interactions within parts of question and subgraphs.
+A series of graph neural networks are suitable for the subgraph matching networks \cite{GNNBook2022}, and Gated Graph Sequence Neural Networks (GGNNs) \cite{li2015gated} is selected after comprehensive comparison.
+Finally, we apply one of the state-of-the-art (SOTA) KGQA answer selection model to the original complete KSG and the merged top-ranked sub-KSGs separately, and further demonstrate that reducing the size of the answer candidate subgraphs clearly helps to select correct answer effectively and efficiently.
 To evaluate our approach, we conduct extensive experiments on two benchmark datasets.
-The experimental results on the datasets have shown that our proposed model can significantly improve subgraph ranking performance compared to existing state-of-the-art methods.
+The experimental results on the datasets have shown that our proposed model can significantly improve subgraph ranking performance compared to existing SOTA methods.

-In summary, the contributions of this paper can be summarized as follows: \begin{itemize} \item We propose a new knowledge subgraph partition algorithm based on single source shortest path. \item We propose a novel graph-augmented learning to rank model, which combines a novel subgraph matching networks based on GGNNs and an enhanced BiMPM model. \item Our proposed graph-augmented learning to rank model outperforms a set of SOTA ranking models. \item Further answer selection experiments on the original complete KSG and the combined top-ranked sub-KSGs demonstrate reducing the size of the answer candidate subgraphs can help improve the performance of answer selection. \end{itemize}
+In summary, the contributions of this paper can be summarized as follows: \begin{itemize} \item We propose a new knowledge subgraph partition algorithm based on single source shortest path. \item We propose a novel graph-augmented learning to rank model, which combines a novel subgraph matching networks based on GGNNs and an enhanced BiMPM model. \item Our proposed graph-augmented learning to rank model outperforms a set of SOTA ranking models. \item Further answer selection experiments on the original complete KSG and the merged top-ranked sub-KSGs demonstrate reducing the size of the answer candidate subgraphs can help improve the performance of answer selection. \end{itemize}